-Governmental supervision extends to the handling and trafficking of radioactive materials, the construction, operation and ownership of stationary facilities for the production, processing, treatment or fission of nuclear fuels or the reprocessing thereof, as well as facilities for the production of ionising radiation (facilities of the type mentioned in Sections 7 and 11 (1), no. 2 of the AtG), the handling and trafficking of facilities, instruments and devices which contain radioactive materials or generate ionising radiation (facilities, instruments and devices of the type mentioned in Section 11 (3)), the transportation of such materials, facilities, instruments and devices, the appropriated addition of radioactive materials and the activation of materials, insofar as requirements in this respect exist under the AtG or by virtue of an ordinance based on this act, as well as all work with ionising radiation of natural origin (according to Section 11 (1) no. 7 of the AtG).
+Governmental supervision extends to the handling and trafficking of radioactive materials, the construction, operation and ownership of stationary facilities for the production, processing, treatment or fission of nuclear fuels or the reprocessing thereof, as well as facilities for the production of ionising radiation (facilities of the type mentioned in Sections 7 and 11 (1), no. 2 of the AtG), the ising radiation (facilities of the type mentioned in Sections 7 and 11 (1), no. 2 of the AtG), the handling and trafficking of facilities, instruments and devices which contain radioactive materials or generate ionising radiation (facilities, instruments and devices of the type mentioned in Section 11 (3)), the transportation of such materials, facilities, instruments and devices, the appropriated addition of radioactive materials and the activation of materials, insofar as requirements in this respect exist under the AtG or by virtue of an ordinance based on this act, as well as all work with ionising radiation of natural origin (according to Section 11 (1) no. 7 of the AtG).